-Many people think they need to take more risks with their investments as they age.
+Many people think they must take more risks with their investments as they age.
 But retirees should be de-risking their portfolios, not taking on more risk.

-With a variable annuity, you are gambling that the stock market will go up over time to have a higher payout when you retire.
+With a variable annuity, you are gambling that the stock market will increase over time to have a higher payout when you retire.

 However, if the stock market goes down, your monthly payout will be less than it would have been with a fixed annuity.
 Given the current economy, we believe it is too risky to gamble on the stock market with your retirement income.